 Determination of Rain Intensity Based on Rain Characteristics Observed from Rain Observation Stations Around South Jakarta

-I Wayan Koko Suryawan* - Universitas Pertamina
+Pavita Khansa, Evi Siti Sofiyah, I Wayan Koko Suryawan

 South Jakarta has the highest rainfall concentration and the most flood location in Jakarta.
 Therefore, an urban drainage system is needed to control surface water so flood can be prevented.
 This research aims to support the urban drainage system planning by determining rainfall intensity based on three methods, those are Van Breen, Bell Tanimoto, and Hasper der Weduwen.
 The most suitable method will be selected by comparing the value of rainfall intensity with Talbot, Sherman, and Ishiguro approach.
 This research reveals that the most suitable method is the Van Breen Method with the Talbot equation.
 The result of the calculation is rainfall intensity for 2, 5, 10, 25, 50, and 100 years rain return period, with each range 27.2 – 182.8 mm/hour, 36.8-197.6 mm/hour, 43.1-206.3 mm/hour, 51.1-216.6 mm/hour, 57-223.9 mm/hour, and 63-230,8 mm/hour.

-Keywords: rainfall; intensity; drainage
+rainfall; intensity; drainage

 JACEE (Journal of Advanced Civil and Environmental Engineering)

-is published by Fakultas Teknik Universitas Islam Sultan Agung, Indonesia, in collaboration with Fédération Internationale du Béton (fib).
+is published by Fakultas Teknik Universitas Islam Sultan Agung, Indonesia, in collaboration with Federation Internationale du Beton (fib).

 Jl.
 Raya Kaligawe Km.4, PO BOX 1054/SM Semarang 50112